slu-soc5650/course-website/content/getting-started/index.md

 * [Complete the student information sheet](/getting-started/#administrative-tasks)
 * [Complete the initial coursework](/getting-started/#coursework):
   * Watch the two videos posted and explore the interactive map
-  * Answer and submit the questions for Weekly Prep 01
+  * Answer and submit the questions for Lecture Prep 01
   * Complete the readings for Lecture 01

 ## Account Signups